 She has galvanized thousands of grassroots evangelists and staff for her clients who want to advance their cause politically.
 For nine years she directed the efforts of the highly acclaimed Nationwide Insurance Civic Action Program (CAP).
 During her tenure, over 2,000 public affairs professionals across the country ranked Nationwide’s program as one of the top two corporate grassroots programs in the country.
-(Ed Grefe and Martin Linsky, The New Corporate Activism)
+(Ed Grefe and Martin Linsky, The New Corporate Activism).

 Amy’s blog “Politicking the Bottom Line” was published on Forbes.com, and she currently is a columnist for Bloomberg Government and Lobbyblog.com.
 Over 500 media outlets have featured her insights, including the Wall Street Journal, The Washington Times, Politico, CNN Money.com, Foxnews.com, CNBC.com, and Roll Call.
 She is the author of “The Underdog Edge: How Everyday People Change the Minds of the Powerful. . . and Live to Tell About It.”
 (Morgan-James) and “The Art and Science of the BFF: 105 Ways to Build Relationships on the Hill, at the State House, and in City Hall”, which has sold over 16,000 copies.
 Amy also is the Executive Editor of Creating and Managing an Association Government Relations Program, published by the American Society of Association Executives.